rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Global Spell List.md

 # Spell List
+.
 Global list of all spells, divided by circle:

 {{load-spells-folder "./Spell Descriptions"}}

-%%
-{{glo bal-spell-list "./Spell Descriptions"}}
-%%

 {{global-spell-list}}

 # Spells
+.
 Here is a list of all spells, sorted alphabetically
 {{all-spells-descriptions}}